talmolab/sleap-core-docs/docs/index.md

 - Flexible developer API for building integrated apps and customization

-- Two independent backends-- [*sleap-nn*](https://nn.sleap.ai) and [*sleap-io*](https://io.sleap.ai) for training/infernece pipelines & handling SLEAP files respectively
+- Two independent backends-- [`sleap-nn`](https://nn.sleap.ai) and [`sleap-io`](https://io.sleap.ai) for training/infernece pipelines & handling SLEAP files respectively

 <!-- # TODO: Update training time taken DS -->

-!!! tip "sleap-nn backend"
+!!! tip "`sleap-nn` Backend"
-    The SLEAP GUI can be installed and used independently of the sleap-nn backend for **labeling**.
+    The SLEAP GUI can be installed and used independently of the `sleap-nn` backend for **labeling**.
 However, for training and inference workflows, it is important that you have sleap-nn installed with the correct **PyTorch and CUDA versions** according to your machine (ex.
 CPU or GPU).

-    Learn more about sleap-nn [here](https://nn.sleap.ai).
+    Learn more about `sleap-nn` [here](https://nn.sleap.ai).

-!!! tip "sleap-io backend"
+!!! tip "`sleap-io` Backend"
-    The SLEAP GUI can be installed and used independently of the sleap-io backend for **labeling**.
-However, for working with SLEAP files directly from a CLI, it is best to use sleap-io.
+    For working with SLEAP files **directly from a CLI**, it is best to use `sleap-io`.

-    Learn more about sleap-nn [here](https://io.sleap.ai).
+    Learn more about `sleap-io` [here](https://io.sleap.ai).

 ## Get some SLEAP

 SLEAP is installed as a Python package.
-We strongly recommend using [Miniconda](https://www.anaconda.com/docs/getting-started/miniconda/main) to install SLEAP in its own environment.
+We strongly recommend using [uv](https://docs.astral.sh/uv/) or [Miniconda](https://www.anaconda.com/docs/getting-started/miniconda/main) to install SLEAP in its own environment.

 You can find the latest version of SLEAP in the [Releases](https://github.com/talmolab/sleap/releases) page.